SHINKO ELECTRIC INDUSTRIES CO., LTD.

 ・Do not bribe public officials or use a business position to commit acts of bribery, extortion, or embezzlement.

-In order to promote the "Procurement Guidelines" throughout our company's supply chain, we have compiled "To Our Suppliers," a list of items that we would like our suppliers to promote.
+In order to promote the "Procurement Guidelines" throughout Shinko's supply chain, the company has compiled "To Our Suppliers," a list of items that it would like its suppliers to promote.

 We also provide information annually to all suppliers that we continually do business with through our procurement website, which posts the Shinko Procurement Policy, Procurement Guidelines, and To Our Suppliers.

-In FY2022, we also provided guidance to 765 companies, 738 in Japan and 27 overseas, asking them to understand and cooperate with our company policy posted on our procurement website.
+In FY2024, we also provided guidance to 730 companies, 716 in Japan and 14 overseas, asking them to understand and cooperate with our company policy posted on our procurement website.

-In addition to informing new suppliers of the Shinko Procurement Policy and Procurement Guidelines, etc., we established a system to confirm and evaluate the status of the new suppliers’ CSR initiatives through a questionnaire.
+In addition to informing new suppliers of the Shinko Procurement Policy and Procurement Guidelines, etc., we confirm the status of the new suppliers’ CSR initiatives through a questionnaire.
 At the start of trading, we seek to understand each other’s initiatives and to promote CSR-conscious procurement activities.

 “To Our Suppliers” Contents